Microsoft Azure Devops

 Self-hosted agents for Azure DevOps

 Self-hosted agents in Azure DevOps Pipelines offer cost savings and more flexibility to configure and run build and release agents in any supported environment.
-These pipeline agents can be utilized to extend the functionality of the CI/CD pipeline from running in bare-metal servers to VMs and even as containers.
+These pipeline agents can be used to extend the functionality of the CI/CD pipeline from running in bare-metal servers to VMs and even as containers.

 These postings are my own and do not necessarily represent BMC's position, strategies, or opinion.